-(3) EDTE 371B Schools and Community B

-(EDTE 371A; Corequisite EDTE 470B)

-(3) EDTE 372 Anthropology of Education

-(2) EDTE 373A Assessment Center Laboratory I

-(2) EDTE 373B Assessment Center Laboratory II

-(3) EDTE 384 Instruction and Assessment of Academic

-Literacy

-(7) EDTE 470A Student Teaching I: Secondary Schools

-(13) EDTE 470B Student Teaching II: Secondary Schools

-OR

-- (17) EDTE 470C Internship Teaching: Secondary Schools - (3) A Single Subject Teaching Methods course
+- (3) EDTE 371A Schools and Community A (Admission to the Single Subject Teaching Credential Program; Corequisite: EDTE 470A) - (3) EDTE 371B Schools and Community B (EDTE 371A; Corequisite: EDTE 470B) - (3) EDTE 372 Anthropology of Education (Admission to the Single Subject Credential Program) - EDTE 373A Assessment Center Laboratory I (Admission to the Single Subject Credential Program, EDTE 331; Corequisite: Enrollment in semester one of the Single Subject Credential Program) - (2) EDTE 373B Assessment Center Laboratory II (Admission to the Single Subject Credential Program; Enrollment in semester two) - (3) EDTE 384 Instruction and Assessment of Academic Literacy (Admission to the Single Subject Credential Program) - (7) EDTE 470A Student Teaching I: Secondary Schools (Admission to the Single Subject Credential Program; Corequisite: EDTE 371A) (13) EDTE 470B Student Teaching II: Secondary Schools - (Admission to the Single Subject Credential Program; EDTE 470A; Corequisite: EDTE 371B) - (3) A Single Subject Teaching Methods course.

-A single Subject Internship Option is also available.
-Candidates approved for this Option will have successfully completed all Program courses and fieldwork up to their final semester of the Program.
-Only those candidates entering the final semester of the Program are eligible for consideration for an Internship.
-To qualify, candidates will have met all existing Program admission criteria; performed at high levels in all course work and fieldwork leading up to their final semester; and received strong recommendations from their mentors or collaborating teachers, university supervisors or university cluster liaisons, and university cluster coordinators.
+\ A Single Subject Internship Option is also available.
+Candidates approved for this option will have successfully completed all program courses and fieldwork up to their final semester of the program.
+Only those candidates entering the final semester of the program are eligible for consideration for an internship.
+To qualify, candidates will have met all existing program admission criteria; performed at high levels in all course work and fieldwork leading up to their final semester; and received strong recommendations from their mentors or collaborating teachers, University supervisors or University cluster liaisons, and University cluster coordinators.
 Qualified candidates who are offered an internship will register for EDTE 470C in lieu of EDTE 470B, "Student Teaching: Secondary Schools."